 Slam on the brakes and avoid a train wreck!

 Once your body and brain cool down, you can think about what you really want from the other person.
-Couples can plan out in advance for how long they will take time outs and what exactly they will do to calm themselves during the break.
+As a couple, you can plan out in advance for how long you will take time outs and what exactly you will do to calm yourself during the break.
 It’s always best to separate for at least half an hour so that you are completely calm by the time you reengage.
 Learning to take time outs is probably the most important of the anger management tips for couples.

 Put on the kid gloves!
 Put away the boxing gloves!